Skip to main content

 Pupils who have completed their compulsory school attendance may also interrupt their education with the prior consent of the school head, as lon as the period requested is no longer than two years.

-In the case of an exceptionally gifted pupil, school heads may, upon the request of his/her legal guardian, transfer the pupil to a higher grade without him/her completing the previous grade.
+In the case of an exceptionally gifted pupil, school heads may, upon the request of his/her legal representative, transfer the pupil to a higher grade without him/her completing the previous grade.
 The transfer is conditional on his/her passing examinations relating to the syllabus (or a part of the syllabus) of the grade the pupil has not completed.

 Progression of pupils still completing their compulsory school attendance corresponds to progression of pupils at basic schools (except for the resit).